July 2017: This post was first published in 2014 but I’ve updated it to make the calculation clearer…and the message remains as important as ever!

-People keep telling me that I’ll need to get another job, for mental stimulation even if not for the money.
+People keep telling me that I’ll need to get another job…for mental stimulation even if not for the money.
 There may be some truth in that, but this particular job is not right for me.

 And its not because of the money.
 Once you have built a client list, the money is almost embarrassingly good.
 Apparently, the average person doing this role spends 2 months a year on foreign holidays.
 This is a clue it’s a “stealing candy from kids” scenario.

 1. I want to help other people (as well as myself) get rich

-3. The (active) fund management industry offers products which are expensive and underperform low cost index trackers.
+4. The (active) fund management industry offers products which are expensive and underperform low cost index trackers.

 5. Reducing costs is an important part of delivering better investment returns.

 Here is all you need to know.
 This wealth management firm provides a service for which clients pay, on average, 2.4% per year of their funds under management (split roughly 50:50 between the wealth manager and the fund managers).
 So a client with a pension pot of £1m is paying £24,000 in one year in total fees.

 Am I alone in thinking that, from the client’s perspective, this is fucking insane…?
 If we wanted, our family (of 5) could live on less than £24,000 per year.
 For everything.

-Now 2.4% per year may sound like an innocuous little number but you need to think about this compared to your likely equity returns.
+Now 2.4% per year may sound like an innocuous little number but you need to think about this compared to your likely investment returns.
 If the market delivers 4.8% per year (real) then you are paying away a staggering 50% of your returns in fees.
-So you bear 100% of the downside investment risk and the managers take 50% of your expected upside.
-On what planet does that make any sense?
+So you bear 100% of the downside risk and the managers take 50% of your expected upside.
+On what planet is that fair?

 If the value of your portfolio falls or just grows by less than 2.4%, you will pay more than 100% of your returns to intermediaries.
 If you, as the client, think that your interests are aligned with the managers, think again.

-If you have an easier way to make or save £1 million, please feel free to email me and, if its legit, I’ll share it with the readers.
+If you have an easier way to make £3 million, please email me and, if its legit, I’ll share it with the readers.
 I won’t hold my breath.

-Yeah, interesting – good point – I really should make that change, but work is quite busy at the moment“.
+Yeah, interesting – good point – I really should make that change, but work is quite busy at the moment.